z8z0028z4/AI_research_agent/README.md

 This script will:
 - ✅ Create Python virtual environment (with user choice for existing environments)
+- ✅ **Choose CPU or GPU installation** (CPU for compatibility, GPU for performance)
-- ✅ Install all Python dependencies
+- ✅ Install all Python dependencies with selected version
 - ✅ Install Node.js dependencies
-- ✅ Start backend and frontend services
+- ✅ Verify installation and show system status
 - ✅ Open the application in your browser

 **🆕 Smart Environment Management**: If a virtual environment already exists, the script will ask whether to:
 - **Option 1**: Delete existing environment and create a fresh one
 - **Option 2**: Continue with the existing environment

+**🆕 CPU vs GPU Installation Options**:
+- **CPU Version**: Smaller download, works on all systems (recommended for most users)
+- **GPU Version**: Larger download, requires NVIDIA GPU with CUDA support (for performance)

 ### Manual Installation (All Platforms)